wizzat/essays/OLAPStreamProcessing.md

 ## The Example

 Let's work out the costs of running a data warehouse.
-Data processing is often IO bound because the datasets are much larger than can fit in memory, so CPU costs will be almost entirely neglected.
-Note that an IO bound system can often benefit from spending a few CPU cycles compressing data, but we will neglect that for now.
+Data processing is often I/O bound because the datasets are much larger than can fit in memory, so CPU costs will be almost entirely neglected.
+Note that an I/O bound system can often benefit from spending a few CPU cycles compressing data, but we will neglect that for now.
 Instead, we will just focus on how much data needs to be moved around.

 Let's examine a relatively well understood use case: tracking ad impressions for brand awareness advertising.
 This ignores clicks, conversions, and several other important features of actual advertising.
 Additionally, let's use an ad DSP (Demand Side Platform) serving 400,000 ad impressions/second for a total of 34.5 billion impressions/day.
 On average, the DSP works with 1000 advertisers who on average have 10 destination urls and 100 creatives.
 There's also 20 billion internet enabled devices for this example, and all of them eventually see an ad from this DSP.

-The basic fact data for an impression looks something like this:
+The ad tracking servers are emitting JSON formatted events that look like this:

     {
         "imp_id": "6076f140-ea53-47f5-a48f-8d1ea0ddc856",